 As long as Grades improve, gender should not be a concern of yours.

 Furthermore, you are eliminating half of the available tutors, restricting many highly qualified and experienced male Tutors from your List of Tutor Profiles, such as:

 “(name removed for Privacy purposes): 21 year old male NUS Y1 Undergraduate

 – Qualifications: Awarded the NUS Merit Scholarship.
-Graduated from Victoria Junior College, attained A in H2 Biology, H2 Chemistry, H2 Economics and H2 Mathematics, consistently among top 15% in the cohort for all subjects.
+Graduated from VJC, attained AAA/A in H2 Biology, Chemistry, Economics and Math.
+Consistently among top 15% in the cohort for all subjects.

-Graduated from Anglican High School, attained A1 in all 8 subjects – English, Elementary Mathematics, Additional Mathematics, Chemistry, Biology, Physics, Chinese and Combined Humanities (Hist/SS)
+Graduated from Anglican High School, A1 in all 8 subjects

 (Tutor Profile of one of our male Tutors @cocotutors)